Neurophysiology: Middle ages

+16th century

 In 1504, Leonardo da Vinci continued his study of the human body with a wax cast of the human ventricle system.
 In 1536, Nicolo Massa described the effects of different diseases, such as syphilis on the nervous system.
 He also noticed that the ventricular cavities were filled with cerebrospinal fluid.
 In 1542, the term physiology was used for the first time by a French physician named Jean Fernel, to explain bodily function in relation to the brain.

 In 1543, Andreas Vesalius wrote De humani corporis fabrica, which revolutionized the study of anatomy.
+The book 7 of this corpus described the structure and functions of the brain and its coverings, the eye, the organs of sensation, and the nerves of the limbs.
 In this book, he described the pineal gland and what he believed the function was, and was able to draw the corpus striatum which is made up of the basal ganglia and the internal capsule.
+It was closed with a chapter on the correct way to dissect the brain.
 In 1549, Jason Pratensis published De Cerebri Morbis.
 This book was devoted to neurological diseases, and discussed symptoms, as well as ideas from Galen and other Greek, Roman and Arabic authors.
 It also looked into the anatomy and specific functions of different areas.
 In 1550, Andreas Vesalius worked on a case of hydrocephalus, or fluid filling the brain.
 In the same year, Bartolomeo Eustachi studied the optic nerve, mainly focusing on its origin in the brain.
 In 1564, Giulio Cesare Aranzio discovered the hippocampus, naming it such due to its shape resemblance to a sea horse.

+17th century

 In 1621, Robert Burton published The Anatomy of Melancholy, which looked at the loss of important characters in one's life as leading to depression.
 In 1649, René Descartes studied the pineal gland.
 He mistakenly believed that it was the "soul" of the brain, and believed it was where thoughts formed.
 In 1658, Johann Jakob Wepfer studied a patient in which he believed that a broken blood vessel had caused apoplexy, or a stroke.
+The European Stroke Conference has awarded the Wepfer Prize for stroke research annually since 2005.
+In 1664, Thomas Willis published his Anatomy of the Brain.
+He described the brain more clearly, setting forth the circle of Willis, the circle of vessels that enables arterial supply of the brain.
+He described epilepsy, apoplexy, and paralysis.